-Diachronic Usage Relatedness (DURel) - Test Set and Annotation Data
+Diachronic Usage Relatedness (DURel)

 Dominik Schlechtweg, Sabine Schulte im Walde, Stefanie Eckmann

+- occurring in Deutsches Textarchiv (DTA) in the 19th century.
+Note that for some lexemes the change is already observable slightly before 1800 and some lexemes occur more than once in the test set (see paper).
 The columns 'earlier' and 'later' contain the mean of all judgments for the respective word.
-The columns 'delta_later' and 'compare' contain the predictions of the annotation-based measures of semantic change developed in the paper;
+The columns 'delta_later' and 'compare' contain the predictions of the annotation-based measures of semantic change developed in the paper.

-The columns 'date1' and 'date2' contain the date of the first and second use in the row. 'mean' contains the mean of all judgments for the use pair in this row without 0-judgments;
+- tables: the full annotation table as annotators received it and a results table with rows in the same order.
+The columns 'date1' and 'date2' contain the date of the first and second use in the row. 'mean' contains the mean of all judgments for the use pair in this row without 0-judgments.

-- data visualization plots.
+- plots: data visualization plots.

 - Related Resources